Bochner Laplacian and Bergman kernel expansion of semi-positive line bundles on a Riemann surface: Kodaira Laplacian on tensor powers

-by Riemann-Roch, with $\chi\left(Y;F\otimes L^{k}\right)$, $ch\left(F\otimes L^{k}\right)$, $\textrm{Td}\left(Y\right)$, $g$ denoting the holomorphic Euler characteristic, Chern character, Todd genus and genus of $Y$ respectively. \begin{rem} The Corollary \prettyref{cor: spectral gap Dirac} also gives a corresponding spectral gap for the 'renormalized Laplacian' (\cite{Guillemin-Uribe88,MaMarinescu2002}),
+by Riemann-Roch, with $\chi\left(Y;F\otimes L^{k}\right)$, $ch\left(F\otimes L^{k}\right)$, $\textrm{Td}\left(Y\right)$, $g$ denoting the holomorphic Euler characteristic, Chern character, Todd genus and genus of $Y$ respectively. \begin{rem} Our proof of the last two results Proposition \prettyref{prop:Dk spectral estimate} and Corollary \prettyref{cor: spectral gap Dirac} follows \cite{Guillemin-Uribe88,MaMarinescu2002} from the positive case.
+In the semipositive case however the proof only works on a Riemann surface, since in higher dimensions there are more components to the $\left[2\omega\left(R^{L}\right)-\tau^{L}\right]$ term \prettyref{eq: semipositivity curvature estimate} in the Lichnerowicz formula \prettyref{eq:Lichnerowicz for.} which semipositivity is insufficient to control.